 While not conclusive, when added to other evidence it might show that the tenant did not use reasonable care in preventing bedbugs.

-How can a landlord prevent bedbugs on his/her rental property?
+How can landlords prevent bedbugs on their rental property?

 The best prevention against bedbugs is to keep the property clean and sanitary.
 But even this is not foolproof.
 Bed bugs can be brought onto property in luggage, on new furniture, and even on someone’s clothing.